-- An itemized list of what services the agent includes, like professional photography, printed fliers, and home staging.
+You’ll also see an itemized list of what services the agent includes, either for free or for an additional fee, like professional photography, printed fliers, and home staging:

 📌 A note about agent communication

-Some UpNest agents never reached out after delivering their proposals.
+Some UpNest agents never reached out to our mystery shoppers after delivering their proposals.

 This differs from other agent matching services.
 Once you’re matched, agents typically call you right away and follow up regularly (and frequently!) via email, phone, and text.

 While it can feel overwhelming to be inundated with agent outreach, a lack of communication might feel like a different problem: a lack of interest from the agents on UpNest.